ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part1.md

 >
 > -Tony Hoare

 Null references made their first appearance AGOL W back in 1965, "simply because it was so easy to implement.", as Tony Hoare recalls.
-Since then, they've become an integral part of many, if not most, mainstream programming languages.
-However, as Hoare himself admits, the way in which they were implemented lead to the plethora of problems we now associate with NPEs.
+Since then, they've become an integral part of many, if not most, mainstream programming languages; however, as Hoare himself admits, the way in which they were implemented lead to the plethora of problems we now associate with NPEs.

 ## The Cause